For more information on target industries, please contact:

 The state boasts one of the largest software and computer systems design and integration industries in the U.S. and Tampa has emerged a leader in such specialized areas as cybersecurity and data science.

-The region is also home to Cyber Florida, a first-of-its-kind, shared resource that aims to make Florida the national leader in this emerging and critical field.
+The region is also home to Cyber Florida, a first-of-its-kind, shared resource that aims to make Florida the national leader in the emerging and critical field of cybersecurity.
 USF is also the first among Florida’s 12 public universities to offer a bachelor’s degree in cybersecurity, one of the country’s fastest growing industries.

 - Leading IT jobs: Software Developers and Applications, Computer User Support Specialists, Computer Systems Analysts, Network and Computer Systems Administrators

-- Leading IT companies: AgileThought, ConnectWise, DAS Health, Drift, Nielsen, ReliaQuest, SunView Software, Sykes Enterprises, Syniverse, Tech Data and Tribridge
+- Leading IT companies: Accusoft, AgileThought, Avanade, ConnectWise, Drift, Greenway Health, Nielsen, OPSWAT, Rapid7, ReliaQuest, SunView Software, Sykes Enterprises, Syniverse

 A thriving entrepreneurial scene is also taking shape with a network of incubators and resources working together to provide well-rounded support for homegrown companies.

 Tampa #1 emerging tech city in the U.S.

 Success Story: Drift

 Collaboration between the public and private sectors won over Boston-based marketing tech company Drift.

 Tampa Bay is establishing itself as a top cybersecurity destination and attracting new companies.